ConradIrwin/em-imap/README.md

 4. Support SORT and THREAD.
 5. Put the in-line documentation into a real format.

+### Breaking Changes

+Between Version 0.1(.x) and 0.2, the connection setup API changed.
+Previously you would call `EM::IMAP.connect`, now that is broken into two steps: `EM::IMAP.new` and `EM::IMAP::Client#connect` as documented above.
+This makes it less likely people will write `client = connect.bind!` by accident, and allows you to bind to the `errback` of the connection as a whole should you wish to.

 ## Meta-foo

 Em-imap is made available under the MIT license, see LICENSE.MIT for details